 Online respondent survey

 The patient perspective on candidate instruments for pain (VAS/numeric rating scale [NRS]), stiffness (VAS/NRS, and duration of morning stiffness), physical function (health assessment questionnaire-disability index [HAQ-DI]/modified health assessment questionnaire [MHAQ]) and systemic inflammation (ESR/CRP) was evaluated using a web-based survey.
-Google Docs links were created for each instrument and included in the Newswire newsletter of the charity PMRGCAuk that is distributed to 1800 readers and the Health Unlocked web forum comprising 6986 members.
+Google Docs links were created and included in the Newswire newsletter of the charity PMRGCAuk that is distributed to 1800 readers and the Health Unlocked web forum comprising 6986 members, yielding between 28 and 73 responses for each of the instruments examined.
 Patients were asked a series of questions addressing face validity and feasibility that had been developed by consensus of the PMR Working Group.
 Ethical approval was received from the University of East Anglia Research Ethics Committee (2017/18 – 81) and all respondents provided written informed consent to publish the results prior to survey completion.

 Participants from three continents (Europe, North America, Australia/New Zealand) contributed 51 responses for pain VAS/NRS, 51 for stiffness VAS/NRS, 51 for duration of morning stiffness, 73 for HAQ-DI, 28 for MHAQ and 62 for ESR/CRP.
 Disease duration ranged from new diagnosis to 17 years; current prednisolone dose was 0-50mg daily.
 Most respondents agreed candidate instruments were both a suitable match for the target domain and feasible to complete: approval for pain VAS was 68.6%/NRS 60.8%; stiffness VAS 62.8%/NRS 58.8%; duration of morning stiffness 58.8%; HAQ-DI 70%; MHAQ 53.6%; and ESR/CRP 54.8%.
 The free text responses further contextualised the numerical scores and will be the subject of a separate publication arising from this work.